 It is synthesized by thyrocytes and transported to the apical surface where it is secreted into the lumen of thyroid follicles and stored as the major component of colloid.
-The antibody is useful for the detection of thyroglobulin in thyroid tissue and is a useful tool for the identification of well-differentiated thyroid carcinomas.
+The antibody is useful for the detection of thyroglobulin in thyroid tissue and is a useful aid for classification of well-differentiated thyroid carcinomas.

 Thyroid follicular carcinoma (FFPE) stained with FLEX Anti-Thyroglobulin, Code IR509/IS509.

 - Optimized staining performance of both high and low-expression structures

 - Crisp and clear staining with no background

 - Optimal laboratory efficiency with ready-to-use antibodies on Autostainer Link 48

 The staining performance of all antibodies has been defined, tested and approved through collaboration with leading international pathologists.
 Check the Atlas of Stains